SteadyCadence/api-docs/content/04-project.md

 GET /api/v1/projects/
 ```

-Use the above method to list all the publicly viewable projects in the Cadasta system.
+Use this method to list all the publicly viewable projects in the Cadasta system.
 You can also see any private projects that you have access to.

 **Response**